serhhatsari/terraform-with-ansible/README.md

-# terraform-with-ansible
+# Description
-In this project, I created and configured a droplet (virtual machine) in Digital Ocean by using Ansible and Terraform together.
+In this project, I used Ansible and Terraform together to create (Terraform) and configure (Ansible) a droplet in Digital Ocean.